Pushchair reviews: FAQs

 - Always check the pushchair's harness and its fixing points are intact, and only buy one with a five-point harness.

 Although all-terrain pushchairs are descended from American jogging strollers, serious joggers would be best buying a jogging stroller designed specifically for this purpose.

 These pushchairs feature three rust-resistant alloy wheels, distinctive frame designs, 20in, 16in or 12in wheels, shock absorbers, suspension and a fixed front wheel.

 The large wheels make the ride smoother, and give better control and shock absorption in off-road conditions.
 These pushchairs are designed for running on pavements, rough and sandy surfaces.

 If you're more of an occasional jogger or frequent stroller, an all-terrain pushchair may do.
 Choose one with 16in or 12in wheels.
-Look for a lockable swivel wheel which will allow you to manoeuvre easily in the shopping centre but which can be locked for stability – you don’t want a front wheel that swivels off as it hits bumps when you're running.
+Look for a lockable swivel wheel, which will allow you to manoeuvre easily in the shopping centre but can be locked for stability – you don’t want a front wheel that swivels off as it hits bumps when you're running.

 Don’t consider jogging with your baby until they're six months old and able to support their head and neck independently.
 A head support, such as a head hugger, will help to keep the baby’s head from bobbing.

 Make sure the pushchair's harness fits your baby well and that it will hold him or her if you need to stop quickly.